-Source: RONI Annual Report (2018)
+Source: RONI Annual Report (2017)

-The open electricity market saw a decline in supplier switching in 2018 with the total switching rate c.
-3 per cent. in that year16.
+The open electricity market saw only a slight increase of supplier switching in 2017 with the total switching rate reaching 3.5 per cent. in that year16.
 Low switching volumes can largely be attributed to a saturated retail electricity market, minimum differences in price offers of electricity suppliers, and fixed term contracts with longer time commitments, establishing constraints on customers in their consideration of changing their electricity supplier.